Padstow, New South Wales: Schools

 Padstow has five schools – four public schools and one Catholic school.
-All are K-6, with students then moving to high-schools in the nearby suburbs of Revesby, Picnic Point, East Hills or Milperra.
-Padstow North Public School is located on Watson Road, with an access from Halcyon Avenue.
-Padstow Park Public School is located on Faraday Road but is bounded by Doyle Road and Segers Avenue.
+All are K-6, with students then moving to high schools in the nearby suburbs of Revesby, Picnic Point, East Hills or Milperra.
+Primary schools include Padstow North Public and School Padstow Park Public School.
 Padstow Park Public School gains its title from the original name of the suburb.
 It is the oldest school in the suburb.
-The other State owned school, Padstow Heights Public School is on the southern end of Chamberlain Road at Padstow Heights.
-Padstow Heights Public School is down the road from St Therese Primary School.

-St Therese Primary School is on Chamberlain Road but also has an entrance from Harvey Avenue- it is a single-stream primary school which was opened in 1962.
-The presbytery for the church is also on Harvey Ave.
+St Therese Primary School is a single-stream primary school which was opened in 1962.

-Caroline Chisholm is a special needs school for students aged 4–18 requiring moderate to high support and provides a challenging and structured educational environment.
-Caroline Chisholm is in Napoli Street.
+Caroline Chisholm is a special needs school for students aged 4–18 requiring moderate to high support.

 Sport

 The suburb is home to two junior football (soccer) clubs: Padstow United, whose home ground is Playford Park at the intersection of Gibson, Cahors, Watson and Sphinx Roads, and the Padstow Hornets, who play at Stuart Street Reserve on Stuart Street.
 In the 1960s, the suburb also supported additional football clubs including the now defunct clubs of Padstow Pirates Soccer Club (later renamed South Bankstown Soccer Club), the Padstow Hotspurs Soccer Club and the Padstow RSL Junior Soccer Football Club.

 The Padstow Pirates and South Bankstown Soccer clubs used Playford Park as their home ground.
 Padstow Park, which is on the corner of Davies Road and Banks Road, is the home ground of the Padstow Panthers Junior Rugby League Club.
 It was also the home ground of the now defunct St Lukes Junior Rugby League Club and the Padstow RSL Junior Soccer Football Club.
 Padstow is also home to Doug Frost Swim School, where Ian Thorpe first began swimming.

 Padstow Bowling & Recreation Club situated in Iberia Street has two first class synthetic greens and keen supporter of Zone 12 NSW Bowling Association.